 Besides, insights that go into What they see and What they hear can be a nice input for marketing.
 You can get a better understanding of what sources influence your customers and then think of potential marketing activities and partnerships.

 If you are designing a map in a business domain that is new to you (e.g. drilling rigs), then collaborative brainstorming with a subject matter expert will definitely give you a quick boost of domain-specific knowledge and verbiage.
-You may not even use the resulting EM, but you’ll get a ton of insights that will affect your further work.
+You may not even use the resulting EM, but you’ll get a ton of insights that will benefit your further work.

 Empathy mapping does exactly what its name promises - helps you build up empathy and it offers a very clear and comprehensive layout.
 Plus, unlike personas, empathy maps give you a peek into your customers' heads with its inwards approach.

 On top of that, empathy maps are a little easier to create than personas.
 With personas, there are many other things you need to think of (such as demographics and goals).
 So empathy mapping is sort of a fast-food persona.
 Unlike fast food, it's actually good for you and your business.